RuggeroVisintin/SparkEngineWeb/docs/architecture/decisions/0005-runtime-type-inference-for-nullable-component-properties.md

 **Good** because it is transparent and easy to debug

-**Bad** because it requires decorators to be applied to nullable properties
+**Bad** because it requires decorators to be applied to optional properties

-**Bad** because it introduces a new global registry which comes with minimal runtime footprint
+**Bad** because it introduces a new global registry alongside the type factory

 ## Decision

-1) We will use a decoratero-based approach due to its ability to scale well with new properties / components without requiring mapping from outside the engine core

-2) We will avoid using external libraries to avoid bloating up the source size

-3) We will provide utilities to check if a null property is of a given type at runtime

-4) We will enforce each nullable properties to have its own decorator through static analysis
+We will use a decorator-based approach with a global registry to store optional property type information.
+This leverages the existing type factory pattern and avoids external dependencies.

+1) Create a global `optionalPropertiesRegistry` Map to store optional property types

+2) Create an `@Optional(Type)` decorator that registers type metadata to the registry

+3) Update component classes to use the decorator on optional properties

+4) Update the editor UI to query the registry when initializing property editors

 ## Consequences